-In the image below, it was not possible to get both the details of the garden with its different coloured lights and the interior of the building with one single image.

-Instead, I took eight different exposures and combined them in a single HDR image.
-Note that due to the long exposures needed, I could not completely deghost the cloud movement.

-Final draft | In the image below, it was not possible to get both the details of the garden with its different coloured lights and the interior of the building with one single image.
+In the image below, it was not possible to get everything in one shot.
+The details of the colored lights and the interior of the building don’t work well with the shadows.

 Instead, I took eight different exposures and combined them in a single HDR image.
 Note that due to the long exposures needed, I could not completely deghost the cloud movement.